-I'm a graduate student in the Electrical Engineering Department
+I completed my PhD in 2009 in the Electrical Engineering Department

 at Stanford University.
 I